×

 • Growth rates > General government final > Consumption expenditure > Annual % growth: Annual percentage growth of general government final consumption expenditure based on constant local currency.
 Aggregates are based on constant 2000 U.S. dollars.
 General government final consumption expenditure (general government consumption) includes all government current expenditures for purchases of goods and services (including compensation of employees).
 It also includes most expenditures on national defense and security, but excludes government military expenditures that are part of government capital formation."

-• Growth rates > Household final > Consumption expenditure > Etc. > Annual % growth: Annual percentage growth of household final consumption expenditure is based on constant local currency.
+• Growth rates > Household final > Consumption expenditure > Annual % growth: Annual percentage growth of household final consumption expenditure based on constant local currency.
 Aggregates are based on constant 2000 U.S. dollars.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
-Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
-This item also includes any statistical discrepancy in the use of resources relative to the supply of resources."
+Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country."

 • Local currency at constant prices > Aggregate indicators > GDP per capita > Constant LCU: GDP per capita is gross domestic product divided by midyear population.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant local currency.

-• Local currency at current prices > Expenditure on GDP > External balance on goods and serv: External balance on goods and services (formerly resource balance) equals exports of goods and services minus imports of goods and services (previously nonfactor services).
-Data are in current local currency.
+• Shares of GDP and other > External balance on goods and services > % of GDP: External balance on goods and services (formerly resource balance) equals exports of goods and services minus imports of goods and services (previously nonfactor services).

 • US$ at constant 2000 prices > Aggregate indicators > GDP per capita > Constant 2000 US$: GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant U.S. dollars.